-At the end of December 2023.
-Guinea suffered the biggest industrial disaster in its history: a powerful explosion destroyed the country's main oil depot.
-In addition to the huge number of deaths, there was a crisis in oil supplies and a sharp rise in inflation, intensifying Guinea's economic crisis.
-Another problem emphasizes the crisis: in a context of high inflation, the lack of public policy created major inequalities.
-At the end of January, a protocol was signed between the junta and the economic sector to impose price ceilings on certain primary products, but this measure was nevertheless accompanied by a rise in the average price of these products.
+rise in the average price of these products.
 Another latent criticism of the ruling junta is the censorship of the media and social networks.
 Since the beginning of 2023, television programmes have been censored, the broadcasting of certain radio programmes suspended and internet connections interrupted, according to NGOs - notably Amnesty International and Ablogui.

-In short, there are clear demands for greater political transparency in the country, for an end of (1) the authoritarian political power management, and for effective public policies to fight inflation and the economic crisis in general.
+In short, there are clear demands for greater political transparency in the country, for an end of the authoritarian political power management, and for effective public policies to fight inflation and the economic crisis in general.